Australian Museum Eureka Prizes

 The AM Eureka Prizes winners will be announced on Thursday 3 September, at a ceremony held at Sydney Town Hall.
 A livestream of the awards will also be available online.

-Sponsored by the University of Sydney, the Sleek Geeks Science Eureka Prize encourages students to explore a scientific concept, discovery or invention, or test their own scientific hypothesis in a short film.
+Sponsored by the Australian Museum, the School Science Eureka Prize encourages students to explore a scientific concept, discovery or invention, or test their own scientific hypothesis in a short film.
 Students can work individually or in teams of up to six people, and there is a prize pool of $10,000 to be shared between the winners and their schools.

 Got a query about your Eureka Prize entry or nomination?
 Visit the Frequently Asked Questions page for fast feedback on eligibility, entry materials, online entry forms and timelines.